 - Develop and improve a database for indexing website content.

 CAIDA's primary web site receives over 2,000 unique visitors (70,000+ hits) a day, making it one of the busier web sites on campus.
 CAIDA research results hit slashdot once or twice a year leading to over 30,000 visitors on those days.
 The web site has been in production status for over 20 years.

-The web site uses XML as the primary underlying framework for content, using customized XSL rules to convert xml to html on the server.
+The web site uses Hugo as the primary underlying framework for content, using customized Go template rules to generate static html on the server.
 Some highly-visited sections of the website are generated entirely by webmaster-maintained Python and Perl scripts.
-The 30,000+ files of the web tree are maintained within CVS and an internal web control system.
+The 30,000+ files of the web tree are maintained on a private Github.

 In addition to assisting the management of the website, this position allows interaction with CAIDA researchers, who have extensive backgrounds in Internet protocols, software design and network security.

 - Mastery of HTML and CSS is required.

 - Experience with Python is required.

 - Demonstrated proficiency with a UNIX-based editor (e.g., vim, emacs) is required.